ClarytyLLC/docs/src/docs/aiware/install/aiware-anywhere-quickstart.md

 ## Prerequisites
 - MacOS 10.14 or greater
 - [Docker](https://docs.docker.com/docker-for-mac/install/)
-- 2 CPUs and 16GB of RAM
+- Minimum Requirement: Docker with 2 CPUs and 16GB of RAM (Expectation 1 engine running at a time)

-Root is not required or recommended.
+- Recommendeded Requirement: Docker with 4 CPUs and 16GB of RAM (Expectation 1-2 engine running at a time)

 Refer to [Prerequisites](/aiware/install/prereq) for details on setting up a deployment environment for aiWARE.